zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### Fundraising

 By that time `core-js` already was used almost as widely as it's now.
 As I wrote above, for a long time I looked for contributors for `core-js` without any success.
-However, `core-js` is a project that should be actively maintained and it can’t stay just frozen.
+However, `core-js` is a project that should be actively maintained and it can't stay just frozen.
 My long-term imprisonment would have caused problems not only for me — but it's also the death of `core-js` and problems for all who use it — for half of the Web.
 The notorious [bus factor](https://en.wikipedia.org/wiki/Bus_factor).

 Some months before that, I started raising funds to support the `core-js` development (mainly it was posted READMEs on GitHub and NPM).
 The result was... \$57 / month.
 Fair pay for full-time work on ensuring compatibility for the whole web 😂